collapsed-stacks/startups/questions/3972/what-is-the-best-way-to-reach-out-to-designers-and-3d-modelers-who-would-love-to.md

 - posted by: [Navjot](https://stackexchange.com/users/6123624/navjot) on 2015-04-11
 - score: -1

-<p>My comprehension on your business model is that you are looking to enjoin or connect the jobbers with the work available across the spectrum.
+My comprehension on your business model is that you are looking to enjoin or connect the jobbers with the work available across the spectrum.
 It is actually a two pronged model where you shall have people looking forward to get their job done.
-This happens if you have a pool of talent on your portal.</p>
+This happens if you have a pool of talent on your portal.

-<p>I think for this you need to drive members/designers aka modellers etc to your portal.
+I think for this you need to drive members/designers aka modellers etc to your portal.
 Now this is where you need to take the help of on line media opportunities to enable programs to drive them to your portal.
 It all depends how you want to go ahead.
-A strong marketing strategy combined with projected outcomes needs to be in place to drive the motive/s</p>
+A strong marketing strategy combined with projected outcomes needs to be in place to drive the motive/s

-<p>Thanks</p>
+Thanks